RPA Was Built for Clicks. The AP Inbox Requires Comprehension.

 Unstructured inputs: emails arrive in any format, with attachments, forwarded chains, and mixed reference numbers

-Variable questions: vendors ask about invoice status, payment dates, remittance details, disputes, and credit memos in the same thread
+Variable questions: status, payment dates, remittance details, disputes, and credit memos in the same thread

-Context-dependent responses: each reply requires looking up live data and composing an answer specific to what was asked
+Context-dependent responses: each reply requires live data and an answer specific to what was asked

 No predictable script to follow: the sequence of actions changes with every email